MSc Building Surveying

 You will have access to a coherent programme of study in building surveying, underpinned by staff research and consultancy that reflects and answers the needs of professional practice.
 This will enable you to become an effective member of a building surveying team within a relatively short period.

 On the course, we encourage you to examine the links between theoretical concepts, research outputs and the practice of building surveying, while developing your academic skills within a professionally defined framework.
 You'll also develop an excellent understanding of the multi-disciplinary and multi-professional nature of building surveying.

 You will study:

-- Conserving Buildings and Places (Level 3: 15 credits) - An introduction to the ideas, principles and practices of conserving the built heritage.
+- Conserving Buildings and Places (15 credits) - An introduction to the ideas, principles and practices of conserving the built heritage.
 It includes an academic consideration of conservation values.

-- Estates and Strategic Management (Level M: 15 credits)- A study of the management of an organisation's built estate assets in relation to their corporate goals, considering various environmental factors.
+- Estates and Strategic Management (15 credits) - A study of the management of an organisation's built estate assets in relation to their corporate goals, considering various environmental factors

-- Dissertation (Level M: 60 credits) - MSc students also take the dissertation module.
-Successful Graduate Diploma students can also apply to add the dissertation module and achieve a full MSc.
-This module will equip and guide you to undertake independent research on issues and topics relevant to construction and the built environment.
+- Dissertation (60 credits) - This module will equip and guide you to undertake independent research on issues and topics relevant to construction and the built environment

 This structure is for full-time students only.
 Part-time students study the same modules but the delivery pattern will be different.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.